cloudmesh-community/book/chapters/prg/python/python-install.md

 ## Python 3.8 on Ubuntu 19.10

-IN ubuntu 19.10 you have to compile Python from the sources as no official release is yet available.
+In ubuntu 19.10 you have to compile Python from the sources as no official release is yet available.

 Please download it from: